tinkerbox/message_quickly/README.md

 Additionally, there are some helpers for working with [messenger plugins](https://developers.facebook.com/docs/messenger-platform/plugin-reference).

 ### Webhooks

+Webhooks allow the Facebook Messenger Platform to talk to your app.
+For example, you will receive a request on your webhook when a user authenticates or messages your Facebook page/app.

+Mount the engine in your `routes.rb` (`/webhook` is used in the examples):

+    mount MessengerPlatform::Engine, at: "/webhook"

+Generate the callback files:

+    rails generate callbacks

 When you run `rails generate callbacks`, four files will be created for you.
 They look something like this: